 The perfect formula for a middle grade novel, according to Jim Alkon, Editorial Director of BookTrib.com is: “(1) rooted in fact with a semi-educational bent; (2) steeped in adventure and cliffhanging wonder of what’s coming next; and (3) designed to stimulate the imagination with fantasy and improbable occurrences as real as the author’s storytelling can convince.”
 And guess what?
-He was writing a review of The Black Alabaster Box!
+He was writing a review of The Black Alabaster Box, winner of The Fireward Award for Historical Fantasy.

 WHY ARE MIDDLE GRADE BOOKS SUDDENLY SO POPULAR?